-Addressing social issues and drive social change using the power of football
+Addressing social issues and drive social change using the power of sports

 To rehabilitate, protect and empower street-connected children and youth at risk through the medium of Sports